gerardroche/sublime-sesame/README.md

 ### Custom Commands

-Here is an example of creating custom commands for a specific path (in this case `~/vendor`).
+Here is an example of custom Open Sesame commands for a specific path (in this case `~/vendor`).

 `User/Default.sublime-commands`